gannicottb/hello-bazel/README.md

 We're basically using it as much as possible in the first option.
 Which is probably why everything just works :P At the same time, the docs for `runtime_deps` (as an attribute on scala_library) have this to say:
 > List of other libraries to put on the classpath only at runtime.
 This is rarely needed in Scala.
 These must be jvm targets (scala_library, java_library, java_import, etc...)

+Discussion on this subject perhaps ongoing here [in this issue](https://github.com/johnynek/bazel-deps/issues/301)